 What is LCK ransomware?

-LCK is one of the malicious programs that belong to the Dharma ransomware family.
-This particular one encrypts files, renames them, displays a pop-up window and creates the "FILES ENCRYPTED.txt" text file.
-LCK renames files by adding victim's ID, email@example.com email address and ".LCK" extension to their filenames.
-For instance, it changes the filename of a file named "1.jpg" to "1.jpg.id-C279F237.[firstname.lastname@example.org].LCK", "2.jpg" to "2.jpg.id-C279F237.[email@example.com].LCK", etc. "FILES ENCRYPTED.txt" file and pop-up window that LCK displays are ransom notes that contain instructions on how to contact its developers.
+LCK is a malicious program belonging to the Dharma ransomware family.
+This particular program encrypts files, renames them, displays a pop-up window, and creates the "FILES ENCRYPTED.txt" text file.
+LCK renames files by adding the victim's ID, email@example.com email address and ".LCK" extension to filenames.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: